dojo/docs/quickstart/writingWidgets.rst

 This is not done by putting ${...} strings inside the widget's template.
 Actually, most of the time, the mapping happens automatically.
 Standard DOMNode attributes like tabIndex, alt, aria-labelledby, etc. are copied to the widget's "focusNode" if it's defined, or to the "domNode" otherwise.

 You can also explicitly specify mappings to DOM node attributes, innerHTML, or class, overriding the default behavior.
-This allows more complicated mappings, like when TitlePane has a "title" parameter which becomes the innerHTML of the TitlePane.titleNode DOM node (where titleNode is defined as a dojoAttachPoint, see above).
+This allows more complicated mappings, like when TitlePane has a "title" parameter which becomes the innerHTML of the TitlePane.titleNode DOM node (where titleNode is defined as a data-dojo-attach-point, see above).

 That explanation is confusing, but an example will help.